sapics/geoip-city/README.md

    city: "City Name",             // This is the full city name
    ll: [<latitude>, <longitude>], // The latitude and longitude of the city
    metro: <metro code>,           // Metro code
-   area: <accuracy_radius>        // The approximate accuracy radius (km), around the latitude and longitude }
+   area: <accuracy_radius>,       // The approximate accuracy radius (km), around the latitude and longitude
+   postalCode:  '04300'           // Postal code
+}
 ```

 The actual values for the `range` array depend on whether the IP is IPv4 or IPv6 and should be
-considered internal to `geoip-lite`.
+considered internal to `geoip-city`.
 To get a human readable format, pass them to `geoip.pretty()`

 If the IP address was not found, the `lookup` returns `null`

 ### Pretty printing an IP address ###